Colusa City Council continues agenda items up for consideration that would add city staff positions

 According to Cain, if this position was reinstated the addition would be a $37,000 hit to the city budget and leave one currently vacant police officer position permanently empty.

-Cain said he felt the need to reinstate the position to provide some much needed support to an already bare-bones police force.
+Cain said he felt the need to reinstate this position to provide some much needed support to an already barebones police force.

 “We’ve done a lot of thinking, a lot of research, met with some council members on it and stuff and since Colusa is so unique and in kind of a rural area this is actually three different jobs rolled into one,” said Cain of the proposed position.

-Cain said that his goal for the new position is that it will be self-funded within 12 months, by bringing in more money for the city through grant funding than the estimated $135,000 annually that this position is slated to add to the current city budget.
+Cain said that his goal for the new position is that it will be self-funded within 12 month, by bringing in more money for the city through grant funding then the estimated $135,000 annually that this position is slated to add to the current city budget.

 “Even though the budget is as bad as it is, I think it is the right time to do it because we just keep going down hill,” said Cain.
 “We have to figure out a way to climb ourselves out of that and make Colusa great again.”